alejandrodlpc/alejandrodlpc.github.io/_pages/about.md

 About Me
 ======
-I am currently a Phd Student at the University of Virigina under Ken Ono.
+I am currently a Phd Student at the University of Virginia under Ken Ono.
 I am interested in number theory, in particular modular forms, elliptic curves and partitions.

 Contact
 ======